 You can minimize accidents significantly and even prevent them by practicing good situational awareness and anticipating possible actions that other drivers may take.
 The best way to stay safe is to be aware of your surroundings and while understanding how other people may drive.
 Even if you have the right of way, you can’t always count on the other driver to obey the law.

 The concept of defensive driving has been around for a few years now and has enabled drivers to become safer and more proactive.
 Defensive driving essentially means much more than simply being cautious and slow while driving.
 It is an approach that enables drivers to avoid unnecessary traffic accidents on the road.

 Defensive driving includes anticipating all potential dangers and risks while driving on the road and ensuring that you drive in a way that keeps both your passengers and you safe and secure.
-Defensive driving encourages you to stay aware always, expect the unexpected and spot any risks and dangers and take precautions to prevent accidents before they occur.
+Defensive driving encourages you to stay aware, expect the unexpected, spot any risks or dangers, and take precautions to prevent accidents before they occur.
 Learning and understanding the principles of defensive driving intelligently can help to prevent the probability of traffic accidents.

 5 Rules of Defensive Driving